 For writers, bloggers, and content creators, different features matter.
 Look for keyboards that offer:

 When I used an AI keyboard for drafting short stories on my phone, the quality difference was noticeable compared to general-purpose keyboards.
 The suggestions were more nuanced and less generic.
+Some 2026 keyboards even offer creative writing modes that actively help you develop your unique voice rather than homogenizing your style.

 Managing social media accounts?
 There are keyboards optimized for this too.
 They excel at: